 “Time of maintaining”

-Another topic which was mentioned is using self-managed services offered by cloud as a replacement of laborious maintaining complex solutions which does not bring much more value.
+Another topic that was mentioned is using self-managed services offered by cloud as a replacement of laborious maintaining complex solutions which does not bring much more value.

 Do not believe in words that migration to the cloud is going to prevent your environment from failures, but also do not listen to those who believe that their DC won’t ever fall down.
 Below are some examples: